ssu-humane/ssu-humane.github.io/_pages/home.md

   </a>
 </div>

-HUMANE Lab is actively working on fascinating real-world projects addressing human-centered problems in online news (i.e., AI+Journalism) through **natural language processing (NLP)** and **causal inference** technologies.
+HUMANE Lab is actively working on fascinating real-world projects addressing human-centered problems in online news (i.e., AI+Journalism) through **natural language processing (NLP)**, **multimodal data processing**, and **causal inference** technologies.
 We aim at presenting research at top-tier conference venues and journals.

  **We are looking for passionate new graduate students/undergraduate interns to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **.** **We(I) are waiting for you!**